Preparation

 UNHCR (2021): Aegean Islands Weekly Snapshot 19.-25.
 July 2021.

-- In March 2020, almost 20,000 people seeking protection were registered by UNHCR in the Balkan region, 96% of them in Serbia and Bosnia and Herzegovina.
+- In June 2023, almost 18,000 people seeking protection were registered by UNHCR in the Balkan region, 92% of them in Serbia and Bosnia and Herzegovina.

 - In addition to these main transit countries, Croatia, Montenegro, Northern Macedonia, Kosovo, Albania and Romania are also transit countries in the Balkan region.
 The living conditions for people seeking protection vary depending on the country and camp.
 Moreover, some of the people on the move in the region do not live in official camps or shelters.

 - Since the border closures, border crossings in the Balkan region have become increasingly dangerous.
-There are increasing reports of violent and illegal pushbacks (i.e. people are sent back near the border or from the interior of the country without being able to apply for asylum), mistreatment and racist attacks in the region.
+There are increasing reports of violent and illegal push-backs (i.e. people are sent back near the border or from the interior of the country without being able to apply for asylum), mistreatment and racist attacks in the region.

 - Human rights organisations such as Pro Asyl have long criticised the Croatian border police, for example, for systematically preventing people on the move from fleeing to the EU, denying them the right to asylum and forcibly pushing them back to Bosnia and Herzegovina.
-Many people on the move risk their lives on these dangerous routes because of the lack of prospects.
+Many people on the move risk their lives on these dangerous routes because of the lack of alternatives.

 Serbia

-- According to UNHCR, there were 6,179 refugees and asylum seekers in Serbia in June 2020.
+- According to UNHCR, there were 5.247 refugees and asylum seekers in Serbia in June 2023.

 - According to official figures, 20 people have died inside Serbia in 2019 while trying to cross the border.
 However, experts estimate that the number of unreported cases is much higher.
 This is due to the fact that survivors of failed attempts to cross one of the borders usually do not go to the police.